Training A: Create Trauma Informed Classrooms,

 Teachers want to teach and it is clear that there is more to learning than providing learning experiences.
 First, teachers have to get children into a learning frame of mind and body; and for children from difficult beginnings of trauma, abandonment, abuse, separations, and world crises, just to name a few disruptions to safety and sanity, that is easier said than done.

 Ce began her career as a classroom teacher and has worked with families and school systems for more than 30 years.
-She provides training all across California to educators, social workers/psychologists/therapists, educators, and parents of children from difficult beginnings of trauma and abandonment.
+She provides training all across California to educators, social workers, psychologists, therapists, and parents of children from difficult beginnings of trauma and abandonment.

 - Facilitate educators–teachers, administrators, and school personnel–as well as other child-serving professionals, community leaders, and parents an opportunity to explore the importance of trauma-informed care in schools and other child-serving environments